nickandersonr/schedule/README.md

 * Learn about common ways software companies organize projects
 * Explain the binary search algorithm
 * Explain the structure of stacks and queues
-* Explain the merge sort algorithm
-* Leverage other developers to support and improve projects

 [3-1A]: https://github.com/den-materials/developer-resources "Dev Resources"
 [3-1B]: https://github.com/den-materials/questions-in-a-hat/blob/master/week-02.md "Questions in a Hat"